Honeymoon: A Bittersweet Beginning

 Read the full study on how researchers used an fMRI to find activity in the ventral tegmental area of the brains of people who recently fell in love.

 Science Diction is produced by Johanna Mayer and Senior Producer Elah Feder.
-Daniel Peterschmidt is our composer, and they mastered the episode.
+D Peterschmidt is our composer, and they mastered the episode.
 Nadja Oertelt is our Chief Content Officer.
 Special thanks this week to Michael Lorber and Helen Fisher.
 See you soon.